App Indexing is Google’s answer to the conundrums facing all appreneurs: declining user retention, engagement, and overall loyalty rates.

 Observe the impact that App Indexing has on your app’s growth

 Google provides an optimization service through their Search Console, which has its function rooted in app analytics:

 “Analytics typically focuses on how the user is behaving after they click; what are they clicking on, how often they click, and so forth.
 Google’s Search Console focuses on how what happens before someone enters your app.
-Specifically, if you’ve implemented app indexing, the Search Console will provide you with a ton of data about how users are searching for, finding, and navigating to content inside your app” – Mariya moeva, Google’s Webmaster Trends Analyst
+Specifically, if you’ve implemented app indexing, the Search Console will provide you with a ton of data about how users are searching for, finding, and navigating to the content inside your app” – Mariya Moeva, Google’s Webmaster Trends Analyst

 Unfortunately, the Google Search Console is not available for iOS apps.